Christian observances of Jewish holidays: Christian Day of Atonement

+In the Roman calendar still observed by Traditionalist Catholics, the Michaelmas Ember days (the Wednesday, Friday and Saturday of the first full week after 14 September (the Feast of the Exaltation of the Holy Cross, or "Roodmas") are penitential days inspired by the Jewish solemnities of the “seventh month,” Tishrei (תִּשְׁרֵי), especially Yom Kippur.
+Those days' first Lesson (liturgical reading) focuses on the Old Covenant’s Day of Atonement and the fast of the seventh month (Lev.
+23, 26-32).

 Assuming an apostolic practice of observing Yom Kippur, a small number of evangelical Christians observe it today.
 Among congregations of the Churches of God, the Day of Atonement is observed as an annual Sabbath where members fast in observance of Leviticus 23:27-29.
-Most, like Roderick C. Meredith, former leader of the Living Church of God, also believe that the Day of Atonement "pictures the binding of Satan at the beginning of the Millennium and the world becoming at one with God."
+Most, like Roderick C. Meredith, former leader of the Living Church of God, also believe that the Day of Atonement "pictures the binding of Satan at the beginning of the Millennium and the world becoming at one with God".
 Children and those with medical conditions for whom fasting could be detrimental are not expected to participate.

 Many groups affiliated with Messianic Judaism have provided instruction describing the evangelical significance for observance of this day.

 One rationale for celebrating the Day of Atonement is that the Apostle Paul celebrated it and would not miss it during a storm on a ship. reads, "Since much time had been lost and sailing was now dangerous, because even the Fast had already gone by, Paul advised them".